Jelly Babies and Liquorice Allsorts: Candy Facts and History

-English Candies or Sweets
+British Candies or Sweets

 Jelly babies and liquorice allsorts are popular British candies or sweets.
 Liquorice allsorts in particular have become a widespread treat enjoyed by people in many countries.
 Jelly babies are soft, gelatinous candies that are produced in a mold that resembes a baby.
-Liquorice or licorice allsorts are firmer, brightly coloured candies with a wide variety of appearances, accounting for the "allsorts" name.
+Liquorice allsorts are firmer, brightly coloured candies with a wide variety of appearances, accounting for the "allsorts" name.

-Both type of candies were first made by the Bassett's company, but other companies around the world now produce liquorice allsorts.
-Despite their name and the fact that most of the candies have black as well as coloured sections, some brands don't contain liquorice.
+Both type of candies were first made by the Bassett's confectionary company in Sheffield, England.
+Today they continue to be made by Bassett's but are also produced by other companies.
+Jelly babies have a softer surface and a much softer centre than the typical gummy candies made in North America.
+Despite the liquorice allsorts name and the fact that many of the candies have black sections, some brands of allsorts don't contain liquorice.
 They may contain anise (or aniseed), though, which is a natural substance with a flavour that resembles liquorice.

-The Bassett's confectionary company was formed in 1842 by George Bassett in Sheffield, England.
-In 1918 the company created the forerunner to jelly babies, which they called peace babies to mark the end of World War One.
+A popular but uncorroborated story says that in 1918 Bassett's created the forerunner to their jelly babies, which they called peace babies to mark the end of World War One.
 In 1953 the product was relaunched as jelly babies.

 The stores near my home don't sell jelly babies, but one does sell organic fruiti bears, which have a similar texture.
-The photo of fruiti bears below shows the paler colour of candies with natural colours compared to those with artificial colours.
+The photo of fruiti bears above shows the paler colour of candies with natural colours compared to those with artificial colours.
 I've cut some of the candies open to show the soft, moist interior.

 The fourth version of Doctor Who (played by Tom Baker) was a particular fan of jelly babies and often offered someone one during a tense situation.

-Jelly Babies and Doctor Who
+Jelly Babies and (Mainly) the Fourth Doctor Who

 Artificial Colour Concerns

 In 2007, artificial colours and flavours were eliminated from Bassett's jelly babies due to concerns about their safety.
-Artificial colours may increase hyperactivity in children, although this is a very controversial claim.
-Some scientists and members of the public believe that artificial colours do affect children's behavior, while other scientists say that there is no link.
+Artificial colours may increase hyperactivity in children, although this is a controversial claim.
+Some scientists and members of the public believe that artificial colours do affect children's behaviour, while other scientists say that there is no link.
 The flavours in the new version of jelly babies are produced by fruit juices.

-Each colour of Basset's jelly babies has its own flavour, colour and name, as shown in the following table.
-This results in a rather strange situation in which someone is eating a candy which has a seemingly personal identity!
+Each colour of Basset's jelly babies has its own flavour, colour, and name, as shown in the following table.
+This results in a rather strange situation in which someone is eating a candy which has a seemingly personal identity.

-Bassett's Jelly Baby Colours, Flavours and Names
+Bassett's Jelly Baby Colours, Flavours, and Names

-A Screaming Jelly Baby and Elephant Toothpaste
+A Screaming Jelly Baby (and Elephant Toothpaste)

 Jelly babies are used in a popular chemistry experiment often called (somewhat macabrely) the "screaming babies" experiment.
 When a jelly baby is added to a strong oxidizer, a rapid and strong chemical reaction occurs.
 The reaction produces light and a "screaming" sound.
 An oxidizer is a chemical that causes a reaction by taking electrons away from another substance.
 In this case the oxidizer is reacting with the sugars in the jelly babies.

 Please note that this reaction is not safe to do at home.
 It's potentially dangerous and can be a violent reaction—which is why it's so interesting to watch when professional chemists perform it!

 George Harrison of the Beatles reportedly said in an interview that he liked jelly babies.
-As a result, fans often pelted the group with jelly babies during their public appearances, which the musicians understandably disliked.
+As a result, fans sometimes pelted the group with jelly babies during their public appearances, which the musicians understandably disliked.

 Liquorice allsorts were created in 1899 as the result of an accident (or so the story says).
 Charlie Thompson was a salesman at the Bassett's company.
 He tripped while he was carrying a tray of separate liquorice and paste candies to show a potential customer.
 The candies became jumbled up, creating odd combinations.
 The customer was impressed and placed an order for the mixed-up candies—the first liquorice allsorts.